opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/configure-by-dcterm-woh.md

 The name of the Dublin Core term to look for in the `dccatalog`.
 This could be one of the terms set by Opencast or an additional term adding to the catalog.

+### external catalog
+By default the dublin core catalogs that are mandatory in Opencast will be used.
+Optionally also external metadata catalogs can be accessed here.

 ### match-value
 The value of the `dcterm` which to match against.
 The comparison is case sensitive.
+You can also use and regular expression.

 ### default-value
 If `default-value` is used when the `dcterm` is not found in the catalog.
 If not specified the operation will treat the